Leading A Short-Term Program Abroad

 - Continue coordination throughout emergency and communicate with the parent/guardian throughout the emergency as appropriate.

-Follow-up Procedures to be Coordinated by USI International Programs and Services
+Follow-up Procedures to be Coordinated by USI Center for International Programs

 - Ensure written accounts of incident are obtained as soon as possible from all witnesses and affected students, faculty and staff.